ShreyaRavi/ThermalCamera/README.md

 <strong>Alexa</strong>:
 * Processed thermal camera data into associated colors
 * Displayed image using graphics library
-* Interfaced state machine with graphics
+* Interfaced photo gallery state machine with graphics

 ## How to Set Up Project
 1. Connect a SparkFun MLX90640 (Qwicc) IR Array to Raspberry Pi.
 Use the standard pins for I2C communication on the RPi.